HOW WE WORK

 WHAT AN HOUR LOOKS LIKE

-Sometimes we sit, I ask a question or two, and most of the work is in noticing what happens in you as you try to answer: what your mind reaches for, where the heart goes quiet, how the body moves before you tell it to.
+Sometimes we sit, I ask a question or two, and most of the work is in noticing what happens in you as you try to answer: what your mind reaches for, where your heart goes quiet, where your breath catches, how your body moves before you tell it to.
 Sometimes I say very little.
 Sometimes I advise directly.
 Sometimes we strategize while walking in nature.
 Sometimes I shadow you in a hard meeting and we debrief right after.
 Sometimes I challenge the story that keeps you smaller than the moment calls for.
+Sometimes I invite you to run a real-life experiment.
+And sometimes we both laugh, when the call you'd braced against for a month turned out to take four minutes over coffee.

 WHAT CHANGES

-The imposter feeling loses its grip; the evidence of your competence finally lands where the doubt used to live, and you stop having to re-earn your seat every morning.
+The inner commentary on your leadership and personhood quiets.
+The evidence of your competence finally lands where the doubt used to live, and you stop re-earning your seat every morning.

 THE ENGAGEMENT